microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 All of the steps provided by our scripts are documented [here](https://microsoft.github.io/botframework-solutions/howto/virtual-assistant/manualdeployment/) if you wish to review or perform manually.

-You can find the ARM template (template.json) in your `Deployment\Resources` folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Template/VA/Deployment/Resources).
-The PowerShell scripts can be found in your `Deployment\Scripts` folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Template/VA/Deployment/Scripts).
+You can find the ARM template (template.json) in your **Deployment\Resources** folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Template/VA/Deployment/Resources).
+The PowerShell scripts can be found in your **Deployment\Scripts** folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Template/VA/Deployment/Scripts).

 ## Middleware

 Middleware is simply a class that sits between the adapter and your bot logic, added to your adapter's middleware collection during initialization.
 Every activity coming into or out of your Assistant flows through your middleware.

-A number of middleware components have been provided to address some key scenarios and are included in the `Microsoft.Bot.Builder.Solutions` nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware).
+A number of middleware components have been provided to address some key scenarios and are included in the **Microsoft.Bot.Builder.Solutions** nuget library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware).

 ### Set Locale Middleware
 {:.no_toc}

 In multi-locale scenarios, it's key to understand the user's locale so you can select the appropriate language LUIS Models and responses for a given user.
-Most channels populate the `Locale` property on an incoming Message activity but there are many cases where this may not be present thus it's important to `stamp` a default locale on activities where this is missing so downstream components
+Most channels populate the **Locale** property on an incoming Message activity but there are many cases where this may not be present thus it's important to stamp a default locale on activities where this is missing so downstream components

-You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetLocaleMiddleware.cs).
+You can find this component within the **Microsoft.Bot.Builder.Solutions** NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetLocaleMiddleware.cs).

 ### Set Speak Middleware
 {:.no_toc}

 For Speech scenario's providing a fully formed SSML fragment is required in order to be able to control the voice, tone and more advanced capabilities such as pronunciation.
-Setting the `Speak` property on the Activity to a Speech representation should be performed as part of the Language Generation step but in cases where this is omitted we can transpose the Activity.Text property into Speak to ensure all responses have Speech variations.
+Setting the **Speak** property on the Activity to a Speech representation should be performed as part of the Language Generation step but in cases where this is omitted we can transpose the Activity.Text property into Speak to ensure all responses have Speech variations.

-The `SetSpeak` middleware provides these capabilities and only executes when the Direct-Line Speech channel is used.
+The [**Set Speak Middleware**](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetSpeakMiddleware.cs) provides these capabilities and only executes when the Direct-Line Speech channel is used.
 An example SSML fragment is shown below:

 ```json
 <speak version='1.0' xmlns="https://www.w3.org/2001/10/synthesis" xmlns:mstts="https://www.w3.org/2001/mstts" xml:lang="en-US">